saintplay/vue-swatches/docs/api/props.md

 ### row-length

 The number of swatches to show in a row.
-This don't affect inline mode.
+This doesn't affect inline mode.

 - **Type**: `Number` or `String`
 - **Default**: `4`